 You’ll be amazed how much this simple gift of food and time will bless the mother and her child.
 It’s a gift given with a servant’s heart, and it brings peace, love, and joy to the new family.

 Look for more ideas to delight and pamper the mother-to-be.
 Save this time just for her – she is probably having a baby shower as well, and that’s the time to focus on the baby.

 By the way, do you want to learn more about planning a natural birth?
-If so, download my free 49-page Beginner’s Guide to Preparing for a Natural Birth:
+Click here to subscribe to my mailing list and get my free Guide to Planning a Natural Birth